juancastillo0/leto/README.md

 ```

-- With code generation (derialization with Generic Input types is not yet supported ISSUE // TODO:)
+- With code generation (derialization with Generic Input types is not yet supported ISSUE // TODO: 1A)

 ```dart
 import 'package:leto/leto.dart';